-For further details on engagement with customers refer to pages 4, 12 and 22 of the strategic report.
-For details on engagement with vulnerable customers refer to pages 25 and 26 of the strategic report.
+For further details on engagement with customers please refer to pages 4, 12 and 22 of the Strategic report.
+For details on engagement with vulnerable customers refer to page 25 of the Strategic report.

 Employees

 Employee roadshows are conducted annually and led by the Chief Executive to ensure that employees are kept informed about the Company's goals, objectives, performance, plans and importantly how individuals are able to contribute towards the Company's purpose and strategy.
 This year's roadshow consisted of 49 presentations, conducted across 33 locations.